andrewcooke/ParserCombinator.jl/README.md

 This has the unfortunate result that `Dot()` returns characters, not strings.
-But in practice that matcher is rarely used (particularly since, with strings, you can use regular expressions - `p"pattern"` for example).
+But in practice that matcher is rarely used (particularly since, with strings, you can use regular expressions - `p"pattern"` for example), and anyway you can construct a string from multiple characters using `> string`.

 ## Releases